poirier/wcperoku/README.md

     1. Go to http://{roku_ip_address}.
 E.g. http://192.168.0.5.
 Login with your Roku's developer ID.

-    1. Click the "Convert to squashfs" button.
+    1. OPTIONAL: Click the "Convert to squashfs" button.
 (I used to use "Convert to cramfs" but that seems to have gone away.)
+That will make the downloaded package smaller, but breaks compatibility with the oldest Rokus.
+I have started not converting to squashfs, because I want the broadest device support.

     1. On the same page, click "Packager" in the top right

     1. In "App name", enter "The Classical Station/{major_version}.{minor_version}.{build_version}", e.g. "The Classical Station/1.10.22"

-    1. In the password field, enter the password recorded when the Roku was set up for packaging releases.
+    1. In the password field, enter the key password.

     1. Click "Package"